HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 According to RFC 9309 standards, crawlers should limit the size of `robots.txt` files they look at, and the parsing limit must be at least [500 kiB](https://www.rfc-editor.org/rfc/rfc9309.html#name-limit).
 A `robots.txt` file under that size should be fully parsed.
 Google, for example, [enforces the max limit at 500 kiB](https://developers.google.com/search/docs/crawling-indexing/robots/robots_txt#file-format).
 Only a tiny number of sites (just 0.06%) had `robots.txt` files over this limit.
 Directives found beyond that limit are ignored by the search engine.

-Interestingly 1.59% of mobile crawls and 1.66% of desktop crawls returned a 0 sized `robots.txt` file.
-This is likely a configuration issue, and it is undocumented by both the RFC 9303 specification, and popular search engine crawlers support documentation exactly how this would be handled.
-If your site is returning an empty response for `robots.txt` it would be a sensible approach to either return a `robots.txt` file with appropriate rules, or if you didn't wish to restrict crawling, return a [`404 status code`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) for the URL.
+Interestingly, 1.59% of mobile crawls and 1.66% of desktop crawls returned a 0-sized `robots.txt` file.
+This is likely a configuration issue.
+Since it is not documented by the RFC 9303 specification or support documentation for popular search engine crawlers, it is unclear how this would be handled.
+If a site returns an empty response for `robots.txt`, a sensible approach would be to return a `robots.txt` file with appropriate rules or, if one wishes to restrict crawling, return a [`404 status code`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/404) for the URL.

 #### `robots.txt` user-agent usage